benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 ### Integrate media data

-Adobe provides a number of ways to integrate your media data into Analytics.
+Adobe provides numerous ways to integrate your media data into Analytics.
 This includes the integration with Adobe Media Optimizer and Adobe Ad Cloud, as well as Target and Campaign.
 Analytics includes a data connector for DoubleClick, which allows you to pull in DoubleClick data, including view-through conversions.
 Many third-party email platforms have Data Connectors of their own.
 Additionally, a Adobe has a new feature called Advertising Analytics, which lets you pull impression, click, and cost data from Google, Bing, and Yahoo!.

 ## Products and funnel reports

-If you are using a different analytics tool, you probably have to find work-arounds to report on your sales funnels *exactly* how they should be measured.
+If you are using a different analytics tool, you probably must find work-arounds to report on your sales funnels *exactly* how they should be measured.
 With Adobe Analytics, advanced analysis functionality is already included, which allows you to define unlimited and customizable product and funnel reports for your eCommerce and content sites.
 This section shows you how to measure product performance by using a standard eCommerce checkout funnel.

 The instructions also include: